rs280/CIS35B_Lab2/README.md

 # This project is for CIS 35B Singh.
-This is Lab1.
+This is Lab 2.
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.